 We follow their remarkable journeys; from recruitment, departure by convoy from Albany, to the horror of the battlefields and life post-war.
-Family members appear in newly-filmed interviews, providing a lasting testament and deeply personal connection to the tumultuous events of a century ago.
+Family members appear in newly-filmed interviews, providing a lasting testament and deeply personal connection to the tumultuous events of more than a century ago.

 Archie Barwick – Sergeant, 1st Battalion, AIF

 Grand daughter, Elizabeth Barwick, tells the remarkable story of her grandfather Archie.
 A farmer when he enlisted at the age of 24, Archie departed Albany on HMAT Afric and served with distinction at Gallipoli and on the Western Front.

 Archie described his war experiences in 16 pocket-sized diaries that offer a compelling narrative, penned by a natural storyteller with a distinctly Australian voice.

 Explore more: www.nationalanzaccentre.com.au/story/archie-barwick

 James Dexter tells the incredible story of his grandfather Walter who fought in the Boer War and later became one of the longest-serving and most highly decorated chaplains in the AIF.

 Walter was also responsible for mapping the cemeteries on Gallipoli before the ANZACs were evacuated in December 1915.